jundalisay/sp/content/en/research/schumpeter/capitalism/chapter-08.md

 can be framed in support of this view.
 But it is subject to a severe ceteris paribus proviso.
 That is to say, it holds for conditions which are just about equivalent to excluding the process of creative destruction—capitalist reality.
-On reflection, it will be seen that the analogy of the practices under discussion with patents is sufficient to show this.
+On reflection, it will be seen that the analogy of the practices under discussion with patents is sufficient to show this.  -->
-Can Capitalism Survive?90

 would be no less necessary.
 They would have to be secured by order of the central authority.

 On the other hand, enterprise would in most cases be impossible if it were not known from the outset that exceptionally favorable situations are likely to arise which if exploited by price, quality and quantity manipulation will produce